 How is the Collaborating States Initiative (CSI) advancing this work?Back to top

 States are advancing this integration in partnership with CASEL through consultations, reviews of resources, and connections to experts.
 Our deep collaboration is resulting in key learnings and resources available on our resource library.
+Learn more about SEL and Career and Workforce Development through examples from CASEL, states, and districts.

 We aim to provide students with the foundation for a lifetime of success.
-CASEL defines workforce preparation in education broadly to include career and technical education (CTE), project-based learning, community service and service learning, field trips, job shadowing, mock interviews, career mentoring, career development courses, individual career and academic planning, work-based learning experience, simulated work-based experiences through districts, internships and externships (including virtually), apprenticeships, and entrepreneurship/ownership.
+CASEL defines career and workforce development in education broadly to include career and technical education (CTE), project-based learning, community service and service learning, field trips, job shadowing, mock interviews, career mentoring, career development courses, individual career and academic planning, work-based learning experience, simulated work-based experiences through districts, internships and externships (including virtually), apprenticeships, and entrepreneurship/ownership.

-Together, SEL and workforce preparation can strengthen one another by finding ways to align and integrate practices through an equity lens to more intentionally promote the competencies and environments youth need to thrive in school as they prepare for the workforce.
+Together, SEL and career and workforce development can strengthen one another by finding ways to align and integrate practices through an equity lens to more intentionally promote the competencies and environments youth need to thrive in school as they prepare for the workforce.
 Developing social and emotional skills within equitable learning environments are particularly important now as we work to identify and elevate strong policies to address inequities in youth employment and engage in economic revival.

 Employee social and emotional skills that are in demand from employers map to the social and emotional competencies